Multicore

 same program which loads a global variable, adds 100 to it, and then stores it

 back to memory.
-Initially, processor 2 has the value at 0(sp) in its cache.
+Initially, processor 2 has the value at 0(sp) in its cache (unrelated to the first load instruction).

 Processor 1 loads in 0(sp) into its cache and the a0 register.
 It then adds